Buffet: Variations

-All-you-can-eat
+All-you-can-eat (AYCE)

 The all-you-can-eat restaurant was introduced in Las Vegas by Herbert "Herb" Cobb McDonald in 1946.
 The buffet was advertised in flyers for only one dollar, and a patron could eat "every possible variety of hot and cold entrees to appease the howling coyote in your innards".

 Many boarding schools, colleges, and universities offer optional or mandatory "meal plans", especially in connection with dormitories for students.
 These are often in an "all-you-can-eat" buffet format, sometimes called "all-you-care-to-eat" to encourage dietary moderation.
 The format may also be used in other institutional settings, such as military bases, large factories, cruise ships, or medium-security prisons.

 In 2007, the first all-you-can-eat seating section in Major League Baseball was introduced at Dodger Stadium.
 The trend spread to 19 of the 30 major league parks by 2010, and numerous minor league parks by 2012.
 The basic menu includes traditional ballpark food such as hot dogs, nachos, peanuts, popcorn, and soft drinks.
 In 2008, all-you-can-eat seats were also inaugurated in numerous NBA and NHL arenas.

 Some buffet restaurants aim to reduce food waste by imposing fees on customers who take large amounts of food, but then discard it uneaten.